BharathL2/Phishing-Detection-AI-Chat/README.md

 - “127.0.0.1 refused to connect”
         - Try another port: `$env:PORT=5060; python src\microservices_demo.py`
         - Stop stray processes: `Get-Process python -ErrorAction SilentlyContinue | Stop-Process -Force`
-        - Check port usage: `netstat -ano | findstr :5050`
+        - Check port usage: `netstat -ano | findstr LISTENING | findstr :5050`
         - Allow Python in Windows Firewall (Private networks)

 - “Module not found”
         - Ensure you run from the project folder so `src` is discoverable
         - Activate your venv and `pip install -e .`

+- “Invoke-WebRequest/Invoke-RestMethod fails while server is running”
+        - Open a second PowerShell window and re-run the request there
+        - Or use your browser at http://127.0.0.1:5050/health

 ## 📄 License